 The transmit modulation accuracy test shall be performed by instrumentation capable of converting the transmitted signal into a stream of complex samples at 20 Msample/s or more, with sufficient accuracy in terms of I/Q arm amplitude and phase balance, dc offsets, phase noise, etc. A possible embodiment of such a setup is converting the signal to a low IF with a microwave synthesizer, sampling the signal with a digital oscilloscope and decomposing it digitally into quadrature components.

-The sampled signal shall be processed in a manner similar to an actual receiver, according to the following steps, or an equivalent procedure:
+The sampled signal shall be processed in a manner similar to an actual receiver using the following steps or equivalent procedure:

 a) Start of frame shall be detected.